translate-img

 Anyone looking to move to the country legally must make official immigration applications at this government agency.
 As expected, the applicant will need to submit some required legal documents.

 However, applying for citizenship or naturalization at the USCIS is only possible with translating certain official documents.
 Coming from a different country means the applicant’s documents are in a foreign language.
-Therefore, all the foreign language documents will need USCIS-certified translation into English before submission to the USCIS.
+Therefore, under federal regulation 8 CFR § 103.2(b)(3), all foreign language documents must be accompanied by a complete English translation and a signed certification from the translator before submission to USCIS.
 This translation makes it easy for their personnel to read and understand the information in these documents.

 English translation and its certification are crucial to the entire process.
 The agency may delay or reject your application without these requirements.